databricks/databricks-sdk-py/docs/workspace/catalog/connections.rst

           Name of the connection.
         :param options: Dict[str,str]
           A map of key-value properties attached to the securable.
-        :param name: str (optional)
-          Name of the connection.
         :param new_name: str (optional)
           New name for the connection.
         :param owner: str (optional)